 A permanent resident card (also known as the green card), will be issued to all permanent residents as proof they can live and work in the USA.
 Having this valid card on your person at all times is compulsory.

 If you lose your green card, you will need to file Form I-90, Application to Replace Permanent Resident Card, as soon as possible.
 However, USCIS statistics show it can take up to six months to get your card, and this may be a problem if you are starting a new job.
+The best course of action in this case is to hire an immigration lawyer to ensure everything goes smoothly.

 5. A visa does not guarantee admission to the US